What's New in Raleigh, N.C.

 Raleigh Iron Works

-This historic industrial site outside of downtown will house offices, residential units, retail shops and restaurants, slated to open in late 2023.
-Confirmed vendors will include a third location for Ponysaurus Brewing, Durham-based Eastcut Sandwich Bar’s second location and Andia’s Ice CreamBond Brothers Brewing will open NOCO in the adjacent Salvage Yard development in 2024, joining the newest Triangle Rock Club as anchor tenants.
+This historic industrial site just outside of downtown aims to restore the past and forge the future with office space, residential units, retail shops and restaurants in the new Raleigh Iron Works.
+Vendors now open and coming online soon include James Beard-nominated chef Scott Crawford's Brodeto, a third location for Ponysaurus Brewing, Durham-based Eastcut Sandwich Bar’s second location and Andia’s Ice CreamBond Brothers Brewing will open NOCO in the adjacent Salvage Yard development in 2025, joining the newest Triangle Rock Club as anchor tenants.

 Dorothea Dix Park